uknable/DECO1012Assessment1/README.md

 Hopefully it won't be too resource demanding.

 05/04/2018
 I need to figure out a way to have the different areas of the canvas defined so that the program knows which piece is where.
+Added jigsaw piece area detection.
+Implemented functionality to have the player able to pickup a piece.
+Encountered a mind-bending bug when I wasn't able to pick up the first piece.
+It was because of this code: if(holdingPiece && clickedPiece) {
+    PickupPiece(clickedPiece);
+  }
+The bug was that if the first piece was clicked then clickedPiece would evaluate was false as clickedPiece held value of 0.
+Now the code is:
+  if(holdingPiece) {
+    PickupPiece(clickedPiece);
+  }